-Campaigns are where all the charitable activity happens on Benojo.
+Campaigns are where a lot of the charitable activity happens on Benojo.
 As well as contributing to existing campaigns, individuals can create their own Fundraising campaigns too.
 Running a marathon, swimming an ocean swim, or going to shave off all your hair, and want to seek fundraising?
 Create a Fundraiser.
 And remember - we don’t take any fees out of your donations so ALL your money goes to the charity, less Stripe card processing fees.
 (What’s Stripe?)

-- From your menu, select ‘Start Fundraising’
+- From your menu, select ‘Start fundraising’.

 - Finally, don't forget to Save your new Benojo campaign, which saves it as draft: You can come back and edit your draft at any time from your profile page, or if you’re ready now, go straight to

 Congratulations!
 You have just created a Fundraiser to support your chosen charity - be sure to share this as widely as you can.
 Good luck!

 - Want to make changes to your Campaign, upload photos or download a Campaign report showing all your donations?
 You can manage everything from the More menu on the campaign page.
 Note that you can’t delete a campaign once activity has taken place, i.e. someone has donated, only Close it.
 See our FAQs for more information on that.

 - Campaign finished?
 All your expected fundraising collected?
 Make sure you Close your Campaign.
 Apart from good housekeeping, this is your opportunity to write a thank you message, telling everyone who supported you how your campaign went, what was raised, and what they helped you and your nominated Cause achieve.
 Saying thanks has never been so easy.
 And if you’ve uploaded photos to your campaign, it’s a good way to share them with your supporters via your Campaign page.
 When you hit Save on your closing message, it is automatically emailed out to all your Benojo supporters.
 Cool hey!